slainless/pdk-driver/README.md

 This project is using:

-- [cheerio](https://cheerio.js.org/) to parse HTML into `jquery`-like object to make parsing easier.
+- [cheerio](https://cheerio.js.org/) to parse HTML into `jquery`-like object to make parsing easier
 - [superstruct](https://github.com/ianstormtaylor/superstruct/) to validate data with schema
 - [ava](https://github.com/avajs/ava) for unit testing
-- [prettier](https://prettier.io/) for automatic code formatter, for less hassle
+- [prettier](https://prettier.io/) for automatic opinionated code formatter

 ---